Introduction to Adobe Lightroom Classic- Target Audience:

 The course is written and delivered by Guy Henstock, an Oxford-based professional photographer.
 Guy has decades of experience as a photographer and photographic post-production retoucher, having started in a darkroom with film and embraced the digital world some 25 years ago.
 Guy’s photographs are used by businesses in their printed adverts, brochures, publications and websites.
 His work is also regularly published in the local press.
 Guy is also the course tutor for Film Oxford’s Introduction to Photoshop course.
 Guy’s photography website.

-The course is delivered in Film Oxford’s where there are a number of PCs and Mac computers.
-The course has a maximum of seven learners, ensuring that each receives a good level of personal guidance and attention.
+The course runs at Film Oxford’s where there are a number of PCs and Mac computers.
+The course has a maximum of six learners, ensuring that each receives a good level of personal guidance and attention.

 Introduction to Adobe Lightroom Classic – Course Details: